NSGC Expert Media Panel

 NSGC Cardiovascular Genetics Expert

-Amy Sturm is the president-elect of the National Society of Genetic Counselors' Board of Directors.
+Amy Sturm is the president of the National Society of Genetic Counselors' Board of Directors.
 As NSGC’s Cardiovascular Expert, she can discuss the wide variety of hereditary forms of heart disease, including cardiomyopathies (defect or damage of the heart muscle), arrhythmias (heart rhythm disorders), familial hypercholesterolemia (high cholesterol that runs in families), and familial aneurysms (weakening in the artery wall).
 She has more than 13 years of experience helping patients with a higher risk of genetic heart disease understand their genetic testing results and in talking with family members about their potential risk of disease.

 Sturm is a Professor and the Director of Cardiovascular Genomic Counseling at the Geisinger Health System Genomic Medicine Institute.
 Sturm was also appointed to the ClinGen Cardiovascular Domain Clinical Working Group, which is part of the larger ClinGen initiative funded, in part, by the National Human Genome Research Institute.
 She also serves as one of two appointed genetic counselor members of the Sudden Arrhythmia Death Syndromes (SADS) Foundation’s Medical Education Committee and is on SADS Research Committee and works extensively with the Familial Hypercholesterolemia Foundation.